Help Center/ VPC Endpoint/ User Guide/ VPC Endpoint Services/ VPC Endpoint Service Overview

 Describes how to set connection approval of a VPC endpoint service to determine whether to allow a VPC endpoint to connect to the VPC endpoint service.

-You can specify whether to allow a VPC endpoint to connect to a VPC endpoint service only when connection approval is enabled during VPC endpoint service creation.
+You can specify whether to allow a VPC endpoint to connect to a VPC endpoint service only when connection approval is enabled.

-Managing Whitelist Records of a VPC Endpoint Service
+Configuring the Whitelist of a VPC Endpoint Service

-Describes how to manage whitelist records of a VPC endpoint service to control across-account access between a VPC endpoint and a VPC endpoint service.
+Describes how to manage whitelist records of a VPC endpoint service to control cross-account access between a VPC endpoint and a VPC endpoint service.

-• The VPC endpoint and the VPC endpoint service must be deployed in the same region.
+• The VPC endpoint and VPC endpoint service must be deployed in the same region.

 • Before you configure the whitelist for a VPC endpoint service, obtain the account ID of the associated VPC endpoint.